 Selenium ideally supports across browsers, but for you to get the scripts to work on multiple browsers, you need to get it written using Selenium IDE and use it with Selenium core or RC.
-If not done, the scripts can only work on Mozilla.
+If not done, the scripts can only work on Mozilla Firefox.

 No Manual scripts & Recorded scripts

 Selenium does not support data driven tests with manual scripts such as conditions and loops.
 When scripts are converted to Java, C# or Ruby, the software is unable to run and results in disruptions with the application.
 Additionally, there are instances of slow performance, when there is difference in terms of implementation of the tool.

 Risks related to migration continue with Selenium, however, they are temporary if it is planned well.
 When the issues are handled initially, the risks continue to cease and performance is guaranteed.
 Planning the migration process is imperative.